monsieurbulb/forksintheroad/outline.md

 ---

-All four groups are essential to the success of the network, but they each speak very different languages, are motivated to work on very different things and even communicate in different mediums.
-Many in the community fall into more than one category, some sit right in the middle, whilst others remain absolute in their views.
+Balancing all four perspectives is essential to the success of the network, but unsurprisingly finding common ground can be hard, since people are motivated to work on very different areas, judge importance against their own biases and even communicate in different mediums and on different platforms.

 ## Decred’s core values